LeafMeAlonePls/albertdrm.github.io/_pages/about.md

 About Me
 ======

-My name is Albert, i am born in Macau and i am a first year student majoring in Computer Science at Macau Polytechnic University, i am currently learning Python, HTML and CSS
+My name is Albert, and I was born in Macau, I am currently a first-year student at Macau Polytechnic University, where I am pursuing a major in Computer Science.
+As part of my academic journey, I am building a strong foundation in programming and web development.
+At the moment, I am actively learning Python, which helps me understand problem-solving and logical thinking in coding, as well as HTML and CSS, which allow me to design and structure web pages with creativity and precision.